Carreau/phd-dissertation/parts/part3.rst

     E_0 = - \frac{\alpha\beta}{\pi R^2}

+Experimentally, the probed Young's modulus corresponds to the average mechanical properties of the actin cloud between the surface of the actin bead and the surface of the probe bead and do not reflect the variation of the mechanical properties of the uncompressed actin cloud with position.
+Physically :math:`E_0` correspond to the Young's modulus as a corrected distance of :math:`d_c = 1 \mu{}m` (See :num:`Fig #E0-violin`)
-Experimentally, the probed young modulus correspond to the average mechanical properties of the actin cloud between the surface of the actin bead and the surface of the probe bead and do not reflect the variation of the mechanical properties of the uncompressed actin cloud with position.
-The geometry of the system and the fluorescence signal suggest a decrease of the density of the actin cloud with the distance from the actin-bead center.
-All values reported later represent estimation of elasticity of an effective young modulus.
-The Effective young modulus values found are 3 orders of magnitude smaller than know elasticity of dendritic gel formed on bead that are in the order of kPa :cite:`Marcy2004`.
+The geometry of the
+system and the fluorescence signal suggest a decrease of the density of the actin cloud with the distance from the actin-bead center.
+All values reported later represent estimation of elasticity of an effective Young's modulus.
+The value of this effective Young's modulus are 3 orders of magnitude smaller than know elasticity of dendritic gel formed on bead that are in the order of kPa :cite:`Marcy2004`.

-This difference in elasticity might explain why this actin cloud as not been seen mechanically before in other measurement like micro pipettes aspiration, micro needle deformation or Atomic Force Microscopy indentation that have sensitivity in the order of nN while the forces exerted by this actin network are in the order of the pN.
+This difference in elasticity might explain why the mechanical actions of this actin cloud as not been seen before in other measurement like micro-pipette aspiration, micro needle deformation or Atomic Force Microscopy indentation that have sensitivity in the order of nN while the forces exerted by this actin cloud are in the order of pN.

-Nonetheless, :cite:`Gardel2003` show that such low moduli can be obtain using sparse entangle actin network, and confirm the idea that the actin-cloud seen with the optical-tweezer indent experiment has a fundamentally different structure that the dense dendritic network that what can be seen on the actin bead surface using fluorescence.
+Nonetheless, :cite:`Gardel2003` show that such low moduli can be obtain using sparse entangle actin network, and confirm the idea that the actin-cloud seen with the optical-tweezer indent experiments has a fundamentally different structure than the dense dendritic network on the actin bead surface.

 .. _E0-violin:
 .. figure:: /figs/E0_violin.png
     :width: 80%

-    Young Modulus Prefactor as a function of capping protein show a decrease of average young modulus with an increase of Capping Protein concentration.
+    Young's Modulus prefactor as a function of capping protein show a decrease of average Young's modulus with an increase of Capping Protein concentration.
     Similar to the graph of |beta| on :num:`Fig #beta-violin` as |E0| is proportionnal to |alpha|, which is alway close to -1 and |beta| .